sayanmutd/Project-DeepView/README.md

 please check out our [releases section](https://github.com/rishavr/deepview/releases) to download the v0.0.1 release of the demo.

 ## Full source:
-entire source is present in the release itself apart from the classifier and deeppose code. full code to be uploaded soon in this repo.
+entire source is present in the release itself apart from the classifier and OpenPose code. full code to be uploaded soon in this repo.

 ## Dependencies: